Jensen Bissell, Baxter State Park director since 2005, to retire this month

 Gov. Baxter created the park that bears his name by purchasing parcels piece by piece and then transferring them to the state with restrictions written into the deeds, such as no hunting in much of the park, no dogs anywhere and a limited number of unimproved roads.

-Oversight of the park rests with the three-member Baxter State Park Authority comprised of the state attorney general, Maine Forest Service director and the commissioner of the Maine Department of Inland Fisheries and Wildlife.
+Oversight of the park rests with the three-member Baxter State Park Authority, comprised of the state attorney general, Maine Forest Service director and the commissioner of the Maine Department of Inland Fisheries and Wildlife.
 But it is the park director that must balance those conflicting demands and requirements in a park that hosts the northern terminus of the Appalachian Trail atop mile-high Katahdin.

-Among his proudest accomplishments Bissell lists more than doubling the budget for training, undertaking major restoration of park infrastructure, and making staff positions more competitive with other parks pay-wise.
-During the past several years, park staff have also rebuilt and, in many cases, re-routed heavily trafficked trails, including the popular Abol Trail up Mount Katahdin after part of it was buried under a massive rockslide,
+Among his proudest accomplishments, Bissell lists more than doubling the budget for training, undertaking major restoration of park infrastructure, and making staff pay more competitive with other parks.
+During the past several years, park staff have also rebuilt and, in many cases, re-routed heavily trafficked trails, including the popular Abol Trail up Mount Katahdin after part of it was buried under a massive rockslide.

 “I think that we have been able to double and sometimes triple the amount of resources we are putting into trail management,” Bissell said.